yggdrasil-network/yggdrasil-network.github.io/faq.md

 ### Is Yggdrasil anonymous?

 No, it is not a goal of the Yggdrasil project to provide anonymity.
 Direct peers over the Internet will be able to see your IP address and may be able to use this information to determine your location or identity.
 Multicast-discovered peerings on the same network will typically expose your device MAC address.

-Other nodes on the network may be able to discern some information about which nodes you are peered with.
+Other nodes on the network may be able to discern some information about which nodes you are peered with due to debug information currently exposed on the network, although the protocol design does not depend upon much of this.

 ### Will my machine be exposed to other users of the network?